ossianpe/kube-home/system/NVIDIA-DOCKER.md

-# NVIDIA graphics for Kubernetes setup:
+# NVIDIA graphics for `Docker` setup:
-This guide describes how to setup NVIDIA graphics within a single node `Kubernetes` instance
+This guide describes how to setup NVIDIA graphics for `Docker`

 ## Setup
 The following must be installed/configured: